Series (mathematics): Development of infinite series

 method that is still used in the area of calculus today.
 He used the method of exhaustion to calculate the area under the arc of a parabola with the summation of an infinite series, and gave a remarkably accurate approximation of π.

+In the 14th century, French mathematician Nicole Oresme developed the first proof of the divergence of the harmonic series.
+His work, along with the contemporaneous work of Richard Swineshead on a different series, marked the first appearance of infinite series other than the geometric series in mathematics.

-Mathematicians from the Kerala school were studying infinite series c.
+Mathematicians from the Kerala school in medieval India were studying infinite series c.
 1350 CE.
+One of their most important works—series expansion for trigonometric functions—were described in Sanskrit verse in a book by Neelakanta called Tantrasangraha (around 1500), and again in a commentary on this work, called Tantrasangraha-vakhya, of unknown authorship.
+The theorems were stated without proof, but proofs for the series for sine, cosine, and inverse tangent were provided a century later in the work Yuktibhasa (c.
+1530), written in Malayalam, by Jyesthadeva, and also in a commentary on Tantrasangraha.

 In the 17th century, James Gregory worked in the new decimal system on infinite series and published several Maclaurin series.
 In 1715, a general method for constructing the Taylor series for all functions for which they exist was provided by Brook Taylor.
 Leonhard Euler in the 18th century, developed the theory of hypergeometric series and q-series.